 Availability Location Mode Semester 1 UWA (Perth) Face to face Predominantly face-to-face.
 On campus attendance required to complete this unit.
 May have accompanying resources online.
 Semester 2 UWA (Perth) Face to face Predominantly face-to-face.
 On campus attendance required to complete this unit.
 May have accompanying resources online.

 - Details for undergraduate courses

-- Level 3 core unit in the Music: Electronic Music and Sound Design major sequence
+- Level 3 core unit in the Music: Electronic Music and Sound Design; Music Double Major major sequences

 - Level 3 elective